-Finally, since the police not only patrol the University campus, but more often are the first called when trouble arises in the neighboring communities, a Police Advisory Board should be formed, consisting of representatives of the internal and external community, to work with Public Safety in collective problem-solving.
+Finally, since the police not only patrol the University campus, but more often are the first called when trouble arises in the neighboring communities, a Police Advisory Board, accountable to the Executive Vice President and consisting of representatives of the internal and neighboring communities, should be formed to work with Public Safety in collective problem-solving.
+This Board should help to clarify jurisdictional issues for the Division of Public Safety.

-E.6.
-The Division of Public Safety should enforce a consistent police response to alcohol abuse on campus.
+E. 6.
+The Division of Public Safety should enforce a consistent police response to alcohol and substance abuse.

 The police have guidelines for dealing with alcohol abuses on Penn's campus.
 The policy is to assess the situation as a possible medical emergency as a first priority, then to shut down activities if illegal drinking is occurring, and finally, to react to any criminal behavior that is taking place.
 It has been reported that this policy is not always enforced consistently and its application varies from officer to officer.

-E.7.
+The University must ensure that it has an alcohol and drug abuse policy that is consistently enforced.

+E. 7.
 The Executive Vice President should ensure that all offices offering community resources are located in wheelchair-accessible locations.

 The relative wheelchair accessibility of meeting and social areas should be clearly indicated in Penn publications such as Almanac, The Compass and the Facilities for Student Activities handbook produced by the Office of the Vice Provost for University Life.
 All people responsible for building information should be instructed how people with disabilities may enter and travel within those buildings.
-In addition, all transportation vehicles should be wheelchair-accessible.
+In addition, sufficient transportation should be provided for physically challenged students, faculty and staff.

 The University has made substantial effort in improving the accessibility of its facilities, but it is ironic that the accessibility ranges from poor to none in some of those facilities, such as the office of the Coordination of Programs for People with Disabilities, the African American Resource Center, the office of the Program for Lesbian, Gay and Bisexual Community, offices currently housed in the Greenfield Intercultural Center, the Christian Association, and the Castle.
-When students wish to hold meeting or social events in areas that are wheelchair-accessible, the University can help inform them of a location's accessibility.
+When students wish to hold meetings or social events in areas that are wheelchair-accessible, the University can help inform them of a location's accessibility.
 No person should be prevented from taking part in the life of the community because of a mere physical barrier.